 Training the Future Unmanned Systems Workforce

-In addition to traditional engineering programs found at Virginia’s universities, there are a number of university programs in Virginia with a specialization in unmanned systems.
+In addition to traditional engineering programs found at Virginia’s universities, a number of university programs in Virginia offer a specialization in unmanned systems.

 Virginia University Programs